quansun98/GAUDI/README.md

 		Rscript merge_la_dosage.R data

+A sparse matrix output with column names and row names will be generated.

 4. Run GAUDI for model training

 The main function to run GAUDI is `fit_cv_fused_lasso.R`.
 It provides many customized options.
 Please see the script for details.
 It also calls `cv_fused_lasso.R` internally.
+An R object `OUTPUT.best_list.RDS` will be generated, which stores a list containing both fitted models and the best p-value threshold in the grid search process.
 An example code to train GAUDI model is provided below: